 Semester course; 3 lecture hours.
 3 credits.
 Prerequisite: MASC 203 and MASC 210, each with a minimum grade of C. Enrollment restricted to public relations students.
 Examines the role and practice of public relations in the sports and entertainment industries.
 Students will learn the role of public relations in managing relationships with the news media, fans and fan groups, and other key audiences.
 Focus on media relations, social media, sponsorships/partnerships, promotions and community relations.

 MASC 425.
-Public Relations Research Methods.
+Agency I: Public Relations Research.
 3 Hours.

 MASC 426.
 Influencer Relations.
 3 Hours.